prefab-cloud/prefab-cloud-docs-web/docs/sdks/javascript.md

 await prefab.init(options);
 ```

 `prefab.init` will request the calculated feature flags for the provided context as a single HTTPS request.
+If you need to check for updates to feature flag values, you can [learn more about polling](#poll) below.

 You aren't required to `await` the `init` -- it is a promise, so you can use `.then`, `.finally`, `.catch`, etc. instead if you prefer.